thelastjosh/socialMenu/README.md

 * Centralization of decision-making
 * Regulation

-Rafa: describe collective entities, grouped by features, and if we let people play, run comparisons (e.g. between corporations and governments), along different features, but what are these features?
-Sorting all the entities or some grouping of the entities along several axes.
-Or ranking.

-So we're asking our users to help classify our data for us.
-They're going to do it because they want to play with the list.
-This seems unlikely.
-Unless we start with a good amount of content.

 Source: CIA Factbook

-Is there some general system for wiki-type contributions of relational data (i.e. to a database)?
-Can ologs suggest something?
+Is there some general system for wiki-style contribution to and visualization of relational data (i.e. to a database)?

 To do: ask around, perhaps in poli-sci or econ circles, about whether such a list/menu/database exists?